Best CRM for Boutique Private Equity Firms 2026 — 7 Tools Compared

 CRMs don't do this.
 Affinity tracks your relationship with the target company's CEO.
 4Degrees identifies the warm intro path.
 But neither handles the 200-page confidential information memorandum, the financial model, the legal docs, or the management presentations that due diligence demands.

-This is where a virtual data room replaces shared Google Drive folders with proper deal infrastructure.
+This is where a private equity data room replaces shared Google Drive folders with proper deal infrastructure.

 What CRM handles vs. what the data room handles